ACINQ/eclair/CONTRIBUTING.md

 that feature may require after inclusion.
 Before proposing a new feature that will require maintenance, please consider if you are willing to maintain it (including bug fixing).

+We keep release notes directly [inside the repository](./docs/release-notes) and continuously update them as new features are added.
+If your change deserves to be included in the release notes (e.g. changes to the API, breaking changes, new feature), your pull request must also update the `eclair-vnext` release notes.

 When addressing pull request comments, we recommend using [fixup commits](https://robots.thoughtbot.com/autosquashing-git-commits).
 The reason for this is two fold: it makes it easier for the reviewer to see what changes have been made between versions (since Github doesn't easily show prior versions) and it makes it easier on